McTwist/Blockland-Forum-Add-On-Scraper/readme.md

 threads = Amount of threads to use at most.
 Default: Core count timeout = How long time to wait until giving up on a link.
 Default: 10 retries = How many times to try the link before giving up.
-Default: 1 database_file = The path to store the database to.
+Default: 1 path = Path to where to download the files.
+Default: None database_file = The path to store the database to.
 Default: blforum.sqlite urls = All the urls to check against.
 Default: Link to Blockland Forum Add-On Board
 ```